Desktop GUI

 | Status bar | Shows the current state (Ready, Mapping, Error). |

-| Map Research Folders | Fetches your approved project list and creates folder shortcuts on your Desktop. |
+| Connect Research Folders | Fetches your approved project list and creates folder shortcuts on your Desktop. |

-| Remove Mappings | Removes all previously created folder shortcuts. |
+| Remove Shortcuts | Removes all previously created folder shortcuts. |

 At the bottom, the Activity log toggle reveals a detailed log of every action the tool performs.
 This is useful for troubleshooting.